galakhov/tg-channelposts-aggregator/README.md

 To process an external call we use the built-in [Drone.io's REST API endpoint](https://docs.drone.io/api/overview/), which receives GET, POST, DELETE and other external requests.

-Accessing the endpoint, you can, for instance, view the list of the recent deployments (the deployments in the Drone CI/CD platform are called _builds_) in one of your repositories by sending the following **GET** request using _curl_ or just by opening this page in your browser:
+Accessing the endpoint, you can, for instance, view the list of the recent deployments (the _deployments_ in the Drone CI/CD platform are called _builds_) in one of your repositories by sending the following **GET** request using _curl_ or just by opening this page in your browser:

 ```bash
 http://YOUR_IP_OR_DNS:PORT/api/repos/{github-owner}/{repo-name}/builds
 ```

-However, we need to trigger our pipeline and start a new _build_, which will then pull all the required newly built containers from Docker Hub.
-To run the [pipeline](./.drone.yml) and the deploy step in particular, a build needs to be [invoked](https://docs.drone.io/api/builds/build_create/) with the `custom` [event type](https://docs.drone.io/pipeline/triggers/#by-event).
-A new build with the corresponding pipeline commands will then be started after the webhook in form of the **POST** request is received:
+In my case I'm not doing any tests nor am I building & pushing any containers, as they were already built by Docker Hub.
+Though, I need to trigger the pipeline and start a new deployment process (Drone's _build_), which will then pull all the newly built containers from Docker Hub.

+To trigger the `deploy` step in the [pipeline](./.drone.yml#L20), a new build needs to be [invoked](https://docs.drone.io/api/builds/build_create/) with the `custom` (or `promote`) [drone event type](https://docs.drone.io/pipeline/triggers/#by-event).
+Consequently, a new build with the corresponding listing of the pipeline commands is _limited_ to the execution of the `deploy` step, [as it's stated by the Drone developers](https://docs.drone.io/pipeline/triggers/#by-event).
+In fact, the execution is not _limited_ but just runs the pipeline, starting from [this step](./.drone.yml#L20) with the `custom` event and also executes all sebsequent steps.
+In this way Docker Hub triggers the deployment after the webhook was received to the Drone's API endpoint as the valid **POST** request that looks like this:

 ```bash
 POST http://YOUR_IP_OR_DNS:PORT/api/repos/{github-owner}/{repo-name}/builds?branch={branch-in-the-repo-with-the-drone-yml-pipeline-file}